24 Mar Homework Tips for Kids with ADHD

 Children with ADD and ADHD may feel as if they have no control over their actions at times.
 They are easily distracted, which might result in low grades, dissatisfaction, and disappointment.
 These ADD/ADHD study techniques will assist your child in overcoming these academic issues by improving concentration, time management, and organizational skills.
 Most importantly, they will aid in the development of self-esteem and confidence.

 Keep in mind that these changes will not occur overnight.
 Your child will need time to acclimate to new routines and habits.
 Your child will be on the road to more successful learning after you and your child understand how to study and perform homework with ADD/ADHD.
+Children with learning difficulties who learn to write by hand can improve their reading abilities sooner, recall what they have learned more efficiently, and produce ideas more effectively.
+Discover how writing down improves memory.

 Wagner, K. (n.d.).
 5 Strategies to Make Homework Easier for ADHD Kids (and Parents).
 Retrieved from: https://impactparents.com/blog/adhd/strategies-to-make-homework-easier-for-kids-and-parents/